What is a custodial account?

 What happens when the child reaches the age of majority?

-When the minor is old enough, money in a custodial account becomes their property.
+When the minor reaches the age of majority, all of the money in the Custodial account becomes their property.

 Can the money be used to help the child before they are the age of majority?

-Money in a custodial account can be used by the parent or legal guardian, but only to do things that benefit the child.
+Money in a custodial account can be used by the parent or legal guardian before the child reaches the age of majority, but only to do things that benefit the child.

 Some examples of uses that benefit a child include: